Bristol 412: Bristol 412

-Along with the Bristol 603, it was one of two concurrent successors to the long-serving 411 that had carried Bristol Cars through from the late 1960s to the late 1970s.
+Along with the Bristol 603, it was one of two concurrent successors to the long-serving 411 that had carried Bristol Cars through from the late 1960s to the mid 1970s.
 The 412 was the last in the continuously numbered series of Bristols beginning with Bristol 400.

 Whereas the 603 was a dramatically restyled version of the characteristic Bristol two-door saloon, the 412 was different in that it was a Targa-type convertible with a removable roof that could be placed in the large luggage compartment.
 The earliest versions of the 412 were also very unusual for a post-World War II car in that the body was made by Zagato in Italy and attached to a chassis built by Bristol Cars in Filton, England.
 This chassis was almost exactly the same as that of the Bristol 603, but the earliest 412s retained the Chrysler B series petrol engines 400 cuin producing 264 bhp and 335 lbft torque, that had been introduced in the 411 series 4 the previous year.
 However, the second series of 412, which arrived towards the end of 1977, changed to the same 360 cuin high performance, 225 hp and 280 lbft torque version of the Chrysler LA petrol engine, designated E58, as that used in the Bristol 603 and later in its successor, the Bristol Britannia.

-The 1977 second series cars incorporated front suspension modifications to allow for the lighter engine, the LA engine was approximately 70 lb lighter than the previous B series engine, along with a final drive ratio changed to the longer 2.88:1 ratio, to improve economy.
+The 1977 second series cars incorporated front suspension modifications to allow for the lighter engine, the LA engine was approximately 70 lb lighter than the previous B series engine, along with a final drive changed to the longer 2.88:1 ratio, to improve economy.
 Other changes included improved ventilation, redesigned seats, as fitted to the 603, and service intervals extended to 10000 mi.

 In an effort to move into the United States market, Bristol designed a 412USA that complied with the extremely strict emissions and safety regulations of the US, with a catalytic converter and a much stronger roll bar than on the first 412.
 However, the company's specialist status made exporting very difficult and most of these modified 412 models were exported to Europe and markets such as West Germany and Switzerland.

-The Bristol Owners Club (BOC) website lists twenty nine (29) 412 series one cars, thirty four (34) 412 series two cars and two (2) 412USA cars.
+The Bristol Owners Club (BOC) website lists twenty-nine 412 series one cars, thirty-four 412 series two cars and two 412USA cars.